wombleton/gitlaw-nz/acts/I/Insurance (Prudential Supervision) Act 2010.md

     (4) The licensed insurer may, in connection with an assignment under this section, assign any rights or benefits in connection with contracts of insurance in respect of the insurance business carried on in New Zealand by the insurer (subject to any conditions specified by the Bank in the direction).

-    (5) A licensed insurer commits an offence if it fails to comply with this section and is liable, on summary conviction, to a fine not exceeding $500,000\.
+    (5) A licensed insurer commits an offence if it fails to comply with this section and is liable, on conviction, to a fine not exceeding $500,000\.

+    Section 31(5): amended, on 1 July 2013, by [section 413][358] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 32 Bank's approval of assignment